You’re viewing this site from

 Did you know that one in every five teens struggles with at least one mental health disorder?
-Teens in today's world face a lot of pressure, whether that be from school, friends, parents, or the outside world (see pandemic, political stimuli, and more).
+Teens in today's world face a lot of pressure, whether that be from school, friends, parents, or the outside world.
 Combined with raging hormones, those factors make being a young adult hard enough.
-March 2nd marks World Teen Mental Wellness Day, a holiday meant for education and emphasis on our teens' mental health.
-In honor of this holiday, Friday would like to share information, resources, and benefits our plans have for getting teens the help they need.
+Friday would like to share information, resources, and benefits our plans have for getting teens the help they need.

 Ways to Support Teens with Mental Health